darango91/platzigram/README.md

-# platzigram
+# Platzigram

-An incredible Python/Django version of Instagram - Created for the django course of Platzi
+This is a special version of Instagram just for the fun of build it Enjoy it!